The Two Sides of the Yucatan Peninsula

 The restaurant scene

-There are some big difference between areas of the Yucatan Peninsula and restaurants.
-In general, here are some of the difference in food culture.
+There are some big differences between areas of the Yucatan Peninsula and restaurants.
+In general, here are some of the differences in food culture.

 Tulum Restaurants